matthew-andrews/mattandre.ws/source/_posts/uploading-static-websites-to-amazon-s3-with-s3up.md

 - Splits large files up and uploads them in smaller pieces
 - Written in Go and compiled for all platforms, which means it is **fast**, can be **installed quickly**, and is **standalone** — it does not rely on other dependencies (like Python or Node)
 - Allows manipulation of the path that files get uploaded to
+- Has a `--dry-run` so that the changes it will make to objects in S3 can be previewed

 ### Manipulating upload path